 Ken Caryl Valley

-The Space Age-looking silver building you see to the west is Lockheed Martin.
+The Space Age-looking silver building you see to the west of is Lockheed Martin.
 Because it’s close to the freeway and to many neighborhoods, it’s a popular place for hikes near Denver, especially after work!

 Lair O’ The Bear